Tyne Bridge Harrier Dan Birchall sends in this excellent article about his experience with Aqua Running

 And from the ether of Facebook came the utterance (from Big Mac): “Try Aqua running.”

 Aqua running?
-I’d never heard of it, but over the next 6 weeks I threw myself into a programme of aqua running in the hope that it would provide me with a level of running fitness that would let me return to the sport I love as quickly as possible.
+I’d never heard of it, but over the next 6 weeks I threw myself into a programme of aqua running in the hope that it would provide me with a level of running fitness that would let me return to the sport I love as quickly as possible, for this the use of training and supplements found in this description online.
 I kept telling myself that the proof would be in the pudding – let’s see what I can do when I finally get back to the club, and see if it’s made any difference.

 Now, 8 weeks after the injury, and just 2 weeks back into TBH training, I’ve managed a PB at the Park Run, and feel my speed is where it was on the 9th of June.